+STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED

+OUTCOME/ACTION TAKEN

-STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED OUTCOME/ACTION TAKEN This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.
-Law Laval Concern reporting will be treated as confidential as far as possible, however in cortain size materiaes it Low Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
+This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.

+Low Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
 This includes where a reporter has indicated they wish to remain anonymous.